Guns prevent thousands of crimes every day

 This raises a point amplified in another context almost two centuries ago by Frederic Bastiat in his famous essay with a title that sums it up, “That Which is Seen and That Which is Not Seen.”

 How many lives are actually saved by gun ownership?
 This is a supremely important question that the grandstanders and ideologues usually—and conveniently—ignore.
 It’s a matter that came immediately to my mind when I learned of an incident here in my own town of Newnan, Georgia, a few days ago.
-The headline in the Newnan Times-Herald read, “Man Hospitalised After Being Shot Outside Bar.”
+The headline in the Newnan Times-Herald read, “Man Hospitalised After Being Shot Outside Bar”.

-A little after 1:00 a.m. on Saturday morning, August 17, police arrived at Fat Boys Bar & Grill to respond to a shooting.
+A little after 1:00 a.m. on Saturday morning, August 17, police arrived at Fat Boys Bar and Grill to respond to a shooting.
 A customer had threatened other patrons, prompting the establishment’s security to forcibly remove him.
 Enraged at being kicked out, he declared he was going to get a gun “and shoot the place up.”

 This very angry (and possibly intoxicated) man then busted the window out of a friend’s car in the parking lot, grabbed a .40 caliber handgun from inside the car, and began firing in the air.
 In the meantime, Ben McCoy, a man who witnessed all of this from inside his own vehicle, happened to have his rifle with him.
 Before he could use it, he was shot four times by the man wielding the .40 caliber handgun, who then fled into the woods.